-Generally this is a nice looking instrument.
+Generally, this is a nice looking instrument.
 It has a gloss finish and an attractive rosette.
-I believe it is only available with in natural color top with dark brown sides and back.
+I believe it is only available in a natural color top with dark brown sides and back.
 If you look closely at the finish, you may find some imperfections.
-As I mentioned above, it comes in smaller sizes so it covers pretty much any age of student.
-(If you would like more info on sizing please see our Classical guitar Buying Guide.)
+As I mentioned above, it comes in smaller sizes, so it covers pretty much any age of student.
+(If you would like more info on sizing, please see our Classical guitar Buying Guide.)
 The tuners are a little cheap, but this is a common issue on budget models.

-If you are shopping for a child, the major thing that you want to look for when choosing a model is whether the instrument it is easy and fun for your child to play.
-As far as what makes a guitar playable you want something that is lightweight (this one is), you want it to have low action (it does) and you want it to be the right size (this model has 4 sizes to choose from).
+If you are shopping for a child, the primary thing that you want to look for when choosing a model is whether the instrument is easy and fun for your child to play.
+As far as what makes a guitar playable you want something lightweight (this one is), you want it to have low action (it does), and you want it to be the right size (this model has four sizes to choose from).

 One note about playability: Since this is a nylon stringed classical, the neck is wider than a steel stringed acoustic.
-This can be an issue for kids who have very small hands, making it difficult to wrap their fingers around the fretboard.
+It can be an issue for kids who have tiny hands, making it difficult to wrap their fingers around the fretboard.

 You have to judge the quality of this instrument based on the price.
-Compared to other guitars in this price range, the workmanship is pretty good.
-There are some flaws in the finish and you may even find a bit of dried glue residue around the neck, body and headstock.
+Compared to other guitars in this price range, the quality is pretty good.
+There are some flaws in the finish, and you may even find a bit of dried glue residue around the neck, body, and headstock.
 But it isn’t terrible for the price you are playing.

 What to look out for with the Lyons Classroom Guitar

-This is a decent beginner guitar.
+The Lyons Classroom is a decent beginner guitar.
 It sounds good, and the different sizes available make it accessible for all ages of children.
-There are some minor issues with workmanship, but for the low price you are paying, you can’t be too nitpicky about those.
+There are some minor issues with quality, but for the low price you are paying, you can’t be too nitpicky about those.
 Most kids won’t even notice anything wrong with the appearance.
 If you are looking for a very durable guitar that you don’t have to worry about your kids damaging, this is a good choice.

 The one thing I will add is when you purchase an inexpensive instrument you run the risk of getting something that ends up being hard to play.
-When you play a low quality instrument, it can be extremely frustrating and it may discourage your kids from continuing to play.
-The Lyons classroom is fine, but if your child is serious about learning, I would encourage you to look at the guitars in the $100 – $150 range.
-With quality of the higher priced models really improves at that price point.
+When you play a low-quality instrument, it can be incredibly frustrating, and it may discourage your kids from continuing to play.
+The Lyons classroom is fine, but if your child is serious about learning, I would encourage you to look at the guitars in the $100 – $150 range, since the quality of the higher priced models starts to improve at that price point.